PostRank Topblogs 2009 - #20 in Sharepoint

 Visual Studio 2010 - Let's create a sample Web Part that utilizes LINQ to SharePoint

-In this sample I will create a simple Web Part that will use LINQ to SharePoint syntax to fetch some information from the Announcements list.
-A basic sample I use in my training classes as well, and should be fairly easy to grasp!
+In this sample, I will create a simple Web Part that will use LINQ to SharePoint syntax to fetch some information from the Announcements list.
+A basic sample I use in my training classes as well, and should be reasonably easy to grasp!

 1. Create a new project (I'm going to create a new Visual Web Part project)